newlifeoutlook

 An Effective Oral Care Plan

-To efficiently remove bacteria that causes gum disease, it’s important to have something that removes plaque between your teeth as well as deep below your gums.
-Traditionally, this means flossing and we all know that flossing is something that only an extremely rare portion of the population enjoy doing.
+To efficiently remove bacteria that cause gum disease, it’s important to have something that removes plaque between your teeth and deep below your gums.
+Traditionally, this means flossing, and we all know that flossing is something that only an extremely rare portion of the population enjoys doing.

 Instead, I suggest using an electronic water flosser.
 Water flossers have been shown to reach into periodontal pockets as deep as 7mm and remove biofilm that floss cannot.